Cassie testifies that Sean 'Diddy' Combs raped her and threatened to release sex videos

 Asked why she’s testifying at Combs’ criminal trial, she said: “I can’t carry this anymore.
 I can’t carry the shame, the guilt.”

-Associated Press writer Dave Collins in Hartford, Connecticut, contributed to this report.
+Associated Press journalists Julie Walker in New York and Dave Collins in Hartford, Connecticut, contributed to this report.

 Credit: Charles Sykes/Invision/AP